oVirt/ovirt-site/source/feature/importmorethanonce.html.md

 *   Add to ImportEntityParameter parameter class boolean member that indicates whether this entity should be cloned, the default value is false.
 *   Alter ImportEntityCommand in case clone parameter field is set to true:

-    * Set the VM with a new identifier (the new name already placed in the vm - concat of vm and suffix).
+    * Set the VM with a new identifier (the new name already placed in the vm - concat of vm and suffix, see webadmin).

     * Set the disks target with a new identifier.

-    * For all VM's nics, allocate new MAC address.
+    * For all VM's NICs, allocate new MAC addresses.

-    * (in import VM) Collape all snapshots must be true.
+    * (in import VM) Collape all snapshots must be 'true'.

 *   detailed design will be added in the near future.